Kylo Ren: The Force Awakens

-The Last Jedi (2017)
+The Last Jedi

-Ren's inner conflict continues into The Last Jedi, particularly through his conversations with Rey, with whom he connects through the Force.
-Rey learns from Luke why Ben Solo turned to the dark side: Luke had seen a vision of the destruction Ben would cause and was briefly tempted to kill him in his sleep; when Ben awoke to see Luke with his lightsaber drawn, he turned on his uncle and apparently destroyed the Jedi Temple.
-Rey believes that there is still good in Ren, and resolves to bring him back to the light side.
+Ren returns in The Last Jedi (2017).
+He begins having conversations with Rey, whom he connects with through the Force.
+Rey learns from Luke why Ben Solo turned to the dark side: Luke had seen a vision of the destruction he would cause, and was briefly tempted to kill him in his sleep; when Ben awoke and saw Luke with his lightsaber drawn, he turned on his uncle and destroyed the Jedi Temple.
+Rey believes there is still good in Ren, and resolves to bring him back.

-Meanwhile, Ren is reproached by Snoke for his failure to defeat Rey, and Ren tries to prove himself by leading an attack on a lead Resistance starship.
-He hesitates to destroy it after sensing his mother's presence, but his wingmen destroy the ship's bridge, almost killing Leia.
-Upon Rey's arrival, Ren captures her and brings her to Snoke, who tortures her for Luke's location before ordering Ren to kill her.
-Instead of complying, Ren uses the Force to ignite Luke's lightsaber at Snoke's side and cut him in half, and subsequently slays Snoke's royal guard with Rey's assistance.
-After the guards are slain, Ren reveals to Rey his goal to create a new order in the galaxy, separate from the legacies created by Snoke and Luke, and beseeches Rey to join him.
-He gets her to acknowledge that her parents abandoned her, and tells her that despite her being a nobody that comes from nowhere, he truly cares about her.
-Rey hesitates and then refuses to join him, realizing that Ren will not turn back to the light side; the two briefly struggle over Luke's lightsaber with the Force, resulting in the weapon breaking in half and knocking both warriors unconscious.
+Ren is reproached by Snoke for his failure to defeat Rey, and Ren subsequently tries to prove himself by leading an attack on a Resistance starship.
+He hesitates to destroy it when he senses that his mother is on board, but his wingmen blast apart the ship's bridge, which almost kills her.
+When Rey arrives to confront Ren, he captures her and brings her to Snoke, who tortures her before ordering Ren to kill her.
+Instead of complying, Ren kills Snoke, then slays his guards with Rey's assistance.
+Ren then asks Rey to join him in ruling the galaxy.
+She hesitates and then refuses, realizing that Ren will not abandon the dark side.
+The two engage in a Force struggle over Luke's lightsaber, which causes it to break in half; Ren is knocked unconscious.

-After Rey escapes, Ren frames her for Snoke's assassination, uses the Force to choke Hux until he acknowledges Ren as the new Supreme Leader of the First Order, and orders his forces to attack the Resistance base on Crait.
-When Luke appears during the attack, Ren orders his men to fire on him, to no effect; Luke remains standing, revealing that he is only present as a Force projection, serving as a distraction to allow the Resistance to escape from the First Order.
-After Luke vanishes, the First Order storms the base, but the Resistance has already evacuated.
-Ren shares a final look with Rey through the Force before Rey slams the door to the Millennium Falcon and escapes with the Resistance.
+After Rey escapes, Ren frames her for Snoke's assassination.
+He uses the Force to strangle Hux until he acknowledges him as the new Supreme Leader, then launches an attack on the Resistance base on Crait.
+When Luke appears during the assault, Ren orders his men to fire on him.
+The weapons have no effect, and Ren decides to face Luke alone.
+Luke soon reveals that he is only present as a Force projection, which served as a distraction to allow the Resistance fighters to escape.